Saji Koduvath, Advocate, Kottayam.

 - Production of Documents: Order 11, Rule 14 & Rule 12

-- Proof and Truth of Documents
+- Modes of Proof of Documents

 - Secondary Evidence of Documents & Objections to Admissibility – How & When?